testyourmine/mzm/docs/bugs_and_glitches.md

 + }
 ```

 ## Oversights and Design Flaws

-#### Floating point math is used when fixed point could have been used
+### Floating point math is used when fixed point could have been used

+Floating point math is used in a few instances even when the result is assigned to or compared with an integer.
+Fixed point math is much faster and nearly just as accurate.

+**Fix:** Call `FixedMultiplication` and convert the fractional part to [Q8.8 format](https://en.wikipedia.org/wiki/Q_(number_format)).

 `PowerBombExplosion`:
 ```diff